Scotland national football team manager

-Steve Clarke, the current Scotland manager (pictured in 2019).
+Sébastien Pocognoli, the current Scotland manager (pictured in 2011).

 The role of a Scotland national football team manager was first established in May 1954, when Andy Beattie was appointed.
 Beattie took charge of six matches before and during the 1954 FIFA World Cup, when Scotland competed at their first major tournament.
-Twenty-four men have occupied the post since its inception, with Beattie, Jock Stein and Alex McLeish occupying it in two spells.
+Twenty-five men have occupied the post since its inception, with Beattie, Jock Stein and Alex McLeish occupying it in two spells.
 Six of those managers were in caretaker or interim roles.
-Craig Brown held the position for the longest to date; a tenure of 9 years, comprising two major tournaments and a total of 71 matches.
+Craig Brown held the position for the longest to date; a tenure of nine years, comprising two major tournaments and a total of 71 matches, although Steve Clarke managed more games (81) in his seven years in charge.

 No manager has progressed beyond the first group stage of a major competition, even though Scotland qualified for several between 1954 and 1998.
-Beattie (1954), Dawson Walker (1958), Willie Ormond (1974), Ally MacLeod (1978), Stein (1982), Alex Ferguson (1986), Andy Roxburgh (1990 and 1992), Brown (1996 and 1998) and Steve Clarke (2020 and 2024) and 2026) have all managed the team at major competitions.
+Beattie (1954), Dawson Walker (1958), Willie Ormond (1974), Ally MacLeod (1978), Stein (1982), Alex Ferguson (1986), Andy Roxburgh (1990 and 1992), Brown (1996 and 1998) and Clarke (2020, 2024 and 2026) have all managed the team at major competitions.
 Ian McColl, Ormond and MacLeod all won the British Home Championship outright.

 German coach Berti Vogts became the first foreign manager of the team in 2002, but his time in charge was generally seen as a failure and the FIFA World Ranking declined to an all-time low of 88 in March 2005.
 Walter Smith and Alex McLeish achieved better results, with the ranking improving to an all-time high of 13 in October 2007, but both were only briefly in charge before returning to club management.
 George Burley and Craig Levein both had worse results with the team and were eventually sacked.
 Results improved somewhat under Gordon Strachan, but he was unable to secure qualification for a tournament.
 After McLeish had a second spell as manager, Steve Clarke was appointed in May 2019.
 Clarke guided the team to qualification for Euro 2020, their first major competition since 1998, Euro 2024, and the 2026 World Cup.
+He resigned after that tournament and was replaced by Sébastien Pocognoli in August 2026.